-- After Proof of Service and order of the Court, the Friend of the Court office will send letters and questionnaires to each party requiring them to meet at the Friend of the Court office.
+- After Proof of Service and order of the Court, the Friend of the Court office will send a Notice of Hearing, Order regarding Facilitation, Facilitation Conference Questionnaire and a Domestic Violence Screening Questionnaire to each party requiring them to meet online or in-person at the Friend of the Court office.
 Parties will be scheduled to meet with the facilitator as soon as practicable.
 EXCEPTIONS: If an order has been entered by the Court that addresses custody, parenting time and child support, and there is no objection to that order, a Facilitation Conference will not be held.

 - Parties will meet with the Facilitator on their scheduled date for the Facilitation Conference.
 The issues of custody, parenting time and support will be discussed based on each individual case.

 - The Facilitator will follow the outlined facilitation program allowing the parties to actively participate by asking questions, stating their positions, concerns etc.